Search by Keyword

 Because of EMI's decision to release a box set that included all of the British Beatles albums as well as an additional album entitled "Rarities" that included songs that did not appear on any British Beatles album, Capitol had initially decided to release this album in America.
 2,000 promotional copies of this album were manufactured (#SPRO-8969) and then another unlimited number of advance copies (ESN-SN-12009) were printed in the fall of 1979.
 "Thank You Girl" was included on this proposed album which was decided to be abondoned due to the fact that this and most of the songs contained therein were available on other Beatles albums in the US at the time.
 These promotional albums are very collectible today.

-The next time "From Me To You" was paired with "Thank You Girl" on a single in the US was on December 6th, 1982 as featured in the vinyl box set "The Beatles Singles Collection."
+The next time "From Me To You" was paired with "Thank You Girl" on a single in America was on December 6th, 1982 as featured in the vinyl box set "The Beatles Singles Collection."
 When this package was released as "The Beatles CD Singles Collection" on November 11th, 1992 and as a reissued vinyl collection titled "The Singles Collection" on November 22nd, 2019, this same single was included.

 March 7th, 1988 was the date of the next release of the song, on the compilation CD “Past Masters, Volume One.”
 The original mono mix from 1963 was still used on this album to correspond with the version originally released in Britain.
 On October 24th, 1988, both volumes of "Past Masters" were combined into one double-album on vinyl, which was simply entitled "Past Masters."
 Then, on September 9th, 2009, the combined "Past Masters" set was released on CD in a remastered stereo state, a vinyl remastered set coming out on November 12th, 2012.
 On this release we finally find the stereo mix made by George Martin on March 13th, 1963 available for all to hear.
 With the added clarity of remastering, and without the additional reverb given by Capitol, both Britain and America can enjoy the stereo mix as it was intended to be heard.